Taylor Stace Cottage

 The area around Taylor Stace Cottage has changed remarkably over the life of the cottage.
 For a number of years the cottage has been subject to flooding.

-Bringing the property back to life has been a partnership effort between the owners Stephanie and Andrew Manning, the Porirua City Council and the New Zealand Historic Places Trust (NZHPT).
+Bringing the property back to life has been a partnership effort between the owners Stephanie and Andrew Manning, the Porirua City Council and Heritage New Zealand.

 Council set aside funds of $50,000 to pay for the lifting of the cottage and raising the ground level.
-The Historic Places Trust has also financially assisted with the project by providing an incentive fund grant of $60,000 for conservation work.
+Heritage New Zealand has also financially assisted with the project by providing an incentive fund grant of $60,000 for conservation work.

 Lifting the cottage also provided a unique opportunity for archaeologists to examine what is underneath the cottage.
 This archaeological examination provided interesting information about the history of the cottage, and answered questions about how the cottage was built and whether it was moved a long time ago.